-- Français dans le village global, other linguistic/literary texts. - Panaché littéraire: Short stories from la Francophonie. - L'aventure ambiguë by Cheikh Hamidou Kane or L'enfant noir by Camara Laye (novel study). - C.R.A.Z.Y. dir.
+- Grammaire française, other linguistic/literary texts. - Panaché littéraire: Short stories from la Francophonie. - L'aventure amibiguë by Cheikh Hamidou Kane (novel study). - C.R.A.Z.Y. dir.
 Jean-Marc Vallée (film study).

 Overall Goals

 Listening

 - Listening to Understand: determine meaning in a variety of authentic and adapted oral French texts, using a range of listening strategies; - Listening to Interact: interpret messages accurately while interacting in French for a variety of purposes and with diverse audiences; - Intercultural Understanding: demonstrate an understanding of information in oral French texts about aspects of culture in diverse French-speaking communities and other communities around the world, and of French sociolinguistic conventions used in a variety of situations and communities.